 - Demonstrated commitment to creating an environment supportive of graduate student success.

 Only one nomination may be submitted by a department.
-The nominator shall submit a completed nomination form, the nominee's vitae, position description, and three letters of support.
+The nominator shall submit a completed nomination form (found at the bottom of the page), the nominee's vitae, position description, and three letters of support.
 Additional information submitted with the nomination will not be considered.

-One original and 6 double-sided copies of each nomination for the Graduate School's Excellence in Graduate Mentoring Award must be received by April 11, 2014.
+One original and 6 double-sided copies of each nomination package for the Graduate School's Excellence in Graduate Mentoring Award must be received by April 28, 2017 by 5:00pm.
 Send nominations to: Excellence in Graduate Mentoring Award Committee, c/o Graduate School, 300 Kerr Administration.
 Nominations will be reviewed by the Faculty Graduate Mentoring Award Committee.
 Award selection will be made on the basis of the information submitted.

 Letters of Support